-- !
-You will be asked to discuss your child's progress and needs to plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional, e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself to understand your child's particular needs better and be able to support them more effectively in school. - !
-A specialist professional may work with your child to understand their needs and make recommendations, which may include changes to the way your child is supported in class, e.g. changing some aspects of teaching to support them better, or smaller group support or target setting which will include their specific specialist expertise.
+- You will be asked to discuss your child's progress and needs to plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional, e.g. a Speech and Language Therapist or Educational Psychologist.
+This will help the school and yourself to understand your child's particular needs better and be able to support them more effectively in school.